brendanddev/Black-Ops-3-GSC-Mod-Menu/README.md

 4. Drag and drop the contents of the folder downloaded into your mods folder

 ### Bugs
-No points given when pressing buttons
+1. No points given when pressing keybind (Works some of the time, others not)
-Skyes weapon ports only works in this mod with Ballista and M27, rest of guns do not work
+2. Skye's Weapon Ports only works for the Ballista and M27, but not for the rest of the guns.